01 of 08

 Oldies, but goodies, like The Incredible Journey, The Lady and the Tramp, and That Darn Cat! starred Siamese cats.
 In fact, the entire plot of That Darn Cat! is centered on a Siamese named DC (or Darn Cat) who helps stop a kidnapping.

-And while DC from That Darn Cat! helped prevent a fictional kidnapping, two real-life Siamese cats helped foil espionage back in the 1960s.
+While DC from That Darn Cat! helped prevent a fictional kidnapping, two real-life Siamese cats helped foil espionage back in the 1960s.
 When two Siamese kitties living at the Dutch embassy in Moscow, Russia began scratching at a wall, their owner suspected they were reacting to a noise that couldn't be detected by the human ear.
-And he was right—30 small microphones were discovered behind the wall.Continue to 8 of 8 below.
+He was right—30 small microphones were discovered behind the wall.Continue to 8 of 8 below.

 08 of 08